devinkr/js-dom/readme.md

 > 10 minutes exercise.
 5 minutes review.

-1. Open up the [Microsoft website](https://www.microsoft.com/en-us/) in Chrome or Firefox, and open up the console
+1. Open up the [Microsoft website](https://www.microsoft.com/en-us/) in Chrome or Firefox, and open up. the console
-2. [Find an image url](https://www.google.com/search?biw=1280&bih=616&tbm=isch&sa=1&q=apple+logo&oq=apple+logo&gs_l=img.3...0.0.0.4212.0.0.0.0.0.0.0.0..0.0....0...1c..64.img..0.0.0.aMLEWJont34) for the apple logo
+2. [Find an image. url](https://www.google.com/search?biw=1280&bih=616&tbm=isch&sa=1&q=apple+logo&oq=apple+logo&gs_l=img.3...0.0.0.4212.0.0.0.0.0.0.0.0..0.0....0...1c..64.img..0.0.0.aMLEWJont34) for the apple logo
-3. Store the url to the apple logo in a variable
+3. Store the url to the apple logo in a variable.
-4. Find the Microsoft logo using Javascript and store it in a variable
+4. Find the Microsoft logo using JavaScript and store it in a variable.
-5. Modify the source of the logo image so that it's an Apple logo instead
+5. Modify the source of the logo image so that it's an Apple logo instead.
-6. Find the Microsoft search input and store it in a variable
+6. Find the Microsoft search input and store it in a variable.
-7. Modify the placeholder of the input so that it says "Search Apple" instead
+7. Modify the placeholder of the input so that it says "Search Apple" instead.

 #### Bonus